1 in 3 Ontario registered practical nurses considering quitting due to pandemic, poll suggests | CBC News

 "I've had to be a caregiver, a nurse, housekeeper, family, friend, dietitian and even infection control lead."

-There are approximately 47,000 registered practical nurses in the province, the union's website says.
+There are approximately 47,000 registered practical nurses in the province, the professional association's website says.
 They require a college diploma to practise and generally work in long-term care facilities, retirement homes and hospitals.
-Unlike registered nurses, they do not work in emergency wards, intensive care units or other critical care situations.
+Unlike registered nurses, they do not work in intensive care units or other critical care situations.

 According to the survey, 90 per cent of respondents reported an increase in workload since the beginning of the pandemic, with 83 per cent saying they felt their mental health has been adversely affected by their work.